Arkansas Elder Law Attorneys

 Methods for Protecting Assets from Long-Term Care Expenses

-Our Arkansas elder law attorneys use various strategies to protect assets from long-term care expenses.
-Some of the most common include:
+Our Arkansas elder law attorneys use a variety of strategies to protect assets from long-term care expenses.
+Some commonly used tactics include:

-• Irrevocable trusts - By transferring assets into an irrevocable trust, they become exempt from Medicaid's asset limits
+- Irrevocable trusts – By transferring assets into an irrevocable trust, those assets become exempt from Medicaid’s asset limits in Arkansas

-• Medicaid-approved annuities - This financial tool can be used to provide income for a community spouse (one who remains in the family home) while their partner receives Medicaid benefits
+- Medicaid-approved annuities – Designed to provide income to a community spouse living at home while their partner receives Medicaid long-term care benefits

-• Gifting - By strategically gifting assets to trustworthy loved ones, it can be possible to qualify for Medicaid while retaining some control over the assets
+- Gifting – Through strategic gifting to reliable loved ones, it may be possible to achieve Medicaid qualification and maintain some influence over assets

-• Miller Trust Management – Also known as a Qualified Income Trust, this tool helps individuals whose income is over Medicaid’s limit become eligible by redirecting excess income into a trust that complies with Medicaid rules
+- Miller Trust Management – Also known as a Qualified Income Trust, this tool helps those with income over the Medicaid limit become eligible by relocating excess income into a trust compliant with Arkansas Medicaid regulations

-• Beneficiary deeds – This allows you to pass real estate directly to a chosen beneficiary upon death, avoiding probate while still maintaining full control of the property during your lifetime
+- Beneficiary deeds – Allows you to pass Arkansas real estate directly to a chosen beneficiary at death, avoiding probate while retaining full lifetime control